Windows87/the-wikipedia-article-game-mobile/README.md

 # The Wikipedia Article Game Mobile
 Wikipedia game that you need hit which is most viewed by its photos and names.
 Made with React Native.
 It's the <a href="https://windows87.github.io/the-wikipedia-article-game/">The Wikipedia Article Game</a> mobile version.
+You can download in Play Store <a href="https://play.google.com/store/apps/details?id=com.thewikipediaarticlegamemobile">Clicking Here</a>.

 ## Screnshoots
 <div>